 - "Survival" has a similar situation to "The Stones of Blood" - the writer pictured the cheetah-women as normal, beautiful women with yellow eyes and fangs, but the director decided to go with full fursuits.
 The writer was outraged by this - although more because it obscured the lesbian subtext than because it looked silly.

-- The revived Doctor Who has the much-reviled (and much-loved) Abzorbaloff.
+- The revived Doctor Who has the Abzorbaloff from "Love & Monsters".
 Imagine a slimy green sumo wrestler...with human faces sprouting from random places on its body.
 Probably justified as it was conceived by an 8-year old for a contest (although the original Abzorbaloff in the boy's mind was the size of a double-decker bus.)
 It might have intentionally been played this way by the writers, given that it was the Monster of the Week from possibly the biggest Bizarro Episode in the show's history.

 - Mind you, that at least feels congruous with the story there.
 It's not as bad as the Patients from Silent Hill 4: The Room.
 They could have been scary, but due to the noise they make when hit, well...
 Nothing like a monster that BELCHES when hit to derail the scary, folks!